Akila618/AETHER-AI_based_Energy_Tracking_for_Home_Efficiency_in_Rust/README.md

 ### Execution Steps

-1. Set Database URL: Ensure your MySQL connection string is correctly configured for the Agent (edit `aether_agent/src/main.rs` or replace the `DB_URL` constant with your credentials or use an environment configuration).
+1. Set Database URL: Ensure MySQL connection string is correctly configured for the Agent (edit `aether_agent/src/main.rs` or replace the `DB_URL` constant with credentials or use an environment configuration).

 2. Start the Agent (Server): This initiates the server, database connection pool, model training, and the periodic rule engine task.